-If you are an Expat and want to make sure your wealth goes to the people and causes you love and care about, then making a Will for Expats is the only way to make sure your final wishes are carried out.
+If you are an expat and want to make sure your wealth goes to the people and causes you love and care about, then making a will for expatriates is the only way to make sure your final wishes are carried out.

 Making a Will is fraught for anyone, but even more so for expats who could have their estate spread across two or more countries that apply different rules to who can inherit.

 Because inheritance rules vary so much between countries, expats need a will in each place where they have assets.

 Dying intestate – without a will in place – can pile on financial stress for families who do not receive what they expect from an estate as assets are distributed according to the law rather than the deceased’s wishes.

 It’s easy to relieve these concerns by making a will, but so many expats don’t bother, often put off by the thought of death, worries about their inheritance decisions upsetting the family or the complicated legal issues involved.

 Sometimes, expats who think they have all the time in the world to make a will are caught out by accident, illness or some other unforeseen event and die before they have a chance to write their will.

 Uncertainty means the best time to make a will if you do not have one is always now.